jaineel2210/SAS-Attendance-System/README.md

 ## 📄 License

-This project is developed for educational purposes.
-All rights reserved.
+This project is primarily intended for academic and research purposes.
+All commercial rights are reserved by the authors.

 ---